RobotoSkunk/gms2_safezone/README.md

 # GMS2 - RobotoSkunk's Safezone
-A script that adds multi-resolution support in Game Maker Studio 2
+A script that adds multi-resolution support in Game Maker Studio 2.

-The script adjusts the GUI surface and the application_surface to suit the resolution you have set
+The script adjusts the GUI surface and the application_surface to suit the resolution you have set.

 ## Installation
 [Go to the folder where the script is located](https://github.com/RobotoSkunk/gms2_safezone/blob/main/src/scripts/rs_safezone/rs_safezone.gml) and add it to your project, then configure the project to support window resizes and keep the aspect ratio (important).